markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 In the outlined mock-up above, we can see a rough example of how the hero section of our site can be laid out on the overall page.
 We don't even need to worry about what is happening in each of those boxes with white outlines, all we need to do is worry about the boxes themselves.
 Think of it as us creating a game plan for what we want to do before we do it so we can visualize our problem and stay on track.

-> URKEL SAYS: The practice of sketching the outline of a page's layout is called "wireframing" and it is used throughout all of web development.
+> **Urkel Says:** The practice of sketching the outline of a page's layout is called "wireframing" and it is used throughout all of web development.

 Just like the `<header>` and `<footer>` styles, it would be best if we started by removing some current styles in our hero section: